What is Blue Carbon?

 We strive to limit the impacts of global climate crisis.
 We believe in community-centric carbon sequestration - working hand in hand with local communities to protect and restore the coastal ecosystems that help safeguard our climate.

 What is Carbon Offset?

-For example, if you take a round flight trip from Jakarta to Bali, you will emit around 350 kg of carbon dioxide in the atmosphere.
-It means you can plant 7 mangrove trees to offset and compensate the emissions from that trip.
+For example, if you take round flight trip from Jakarta to Bali, you will emit around 350 kg of carbon dioxide into the atmosphere.
+It means you can plant 18 mangrove trees to offset and compensate for the emissions from that trip.

 Blue Carbon Ecosystems Conservation